HewlettPackard/foedus_code/README.markdown

 Notes for valgrind and installing the latest version of valgrind (For FOEDUS Developers)
 --------
-Valgrind is a powerful tool to debug programs, and we keep our program free from memory-leak and bogus memory accesses by running valgrind tests periodically (once per hour on Jenkins).
+Valgrind is a powerful tool to debug programs, and we keep our program free from memory-leak and bogus memory accesses by regularly running valgrind tests (once per hour on Jenkins).

 You are also encouraged to run valgrind versions of tests on your machine.
 However, there is one issue in valgrind ~3.8 that makes it quite troublesome.